lordfriend/nya-bootstrap-select/docs/src/content/api/nya-bs-select.md

-#nya-bs-select
+#nyaBsSelect

-nya-bs-select is the main directive of this module.
+nyaBsSelect is the main directive of this module.
 You can consider it as a select directive.
 It manipulates the the dropdown-toggle content and all user interaction.

 ###Usage